fullphat/snarl/docs/index.md

 This is the starting point if you’re setting out on developing for Snarl.

-If you're new to Snarl, you want to start with the **Core Documentation** which eases you into using Snarl.
-We strongly recommend reading these in the order they appear.
+If you're new to Snarl, you want to start with the [Introduction](Snarl-Introduction) which explains how Snarl operates and the various terminology used.
+Old hands may want to dive straight into the Developer Guide and API Reference.

 ## Core Documentation